 After we finished our DIY Stacked Stone porch makeover, we decided it was time to add a little more curb appeal to the front.
 The way our front windows were placed left them looking out of proportion.
 My solution was to add some shutters!
 Here I am going to show you how they were created.
 Please keep in mind that you will need to create yours to size, so no dimensions are given with this tutorial.
 If you do not want to make the shutters yourself, you can check out websites like shuttercraft-norwich.co.uk.
 However if you are feeling creative and looking for some inspiration, keep on reading!

 As usual, my plans started in my head which meant I needed to get them onto paper in order for my husband to understand my thought process.
 Here is a little sketch of what I had in mind.
 I was aiming for a simple/classic style shutter.

 I started with some pine 1×4 from Home Depot.
 I measured the length of the windows and then decided how wide I wanted them.
-I cut the 1×4’s as shown to fit my custom sizes.
+Speaking of the windows, they might be the next thing to be replaced as part of the project of improving our home’s exterior; we’ve been looking at something like the fiberglass windows by Marvin which could help to lower our heating costs.
+Anyway, I cut the 1×4’s as shown to fit my custom sizes.
 This is where your measurements will be different from mine.
 Keep in mind, you will want to make sure that your frames will accommodate 1×4’s across, so measure that BEFORE you start cutting your frame pieces.